 FreelancerA professional such as a designer or writer who offers their services to an employer on a flexible basis.
 Freelancers may work with a single employer for years at a time or may work for many employers concurrently.
 In the case that a freelancer works for a single employer, the term suggests they have no job security and the employer can terminate their relationship without much notice.

-PerformancesPaid performances such as musical performances by an independent artist.
-There are many two-sided markets that match employers with workers for short term assignments.
+PerformancesPaid performances such as musical performances by an independent artist. two-sided markets that match employers with workers for short term assignments.
 For example, an app that matches people who need a drive with freelance taxi drivers.Consumer-to-consumer is a commercial relationship between people without the involvement of a business.
 For example, a semi-retired carpenter who does small jobs for friends, family and neighbors.

 Casual EmploymentAn employee who is paid an hourly wage that has no job security or guarantee of work.
 For example, a teacher at a language school who is only paid when students show up for classes.